 Data can be a powerful weapon if used properly and accurately.
 The main purpose of data in the business world is to support rather than lead.
 The same idea is applicable to omnichannel commerce, as data plays an important role in omnichannel businesses.
 Poor synchronization of data in the integration process can create many issues.
 For example, if the data across the channels is not well synchronized, the whole omnichannel system will fail to work seamlessly and smoothly.
 A well-integrated data will help get insights into omni-shoppers buyers’ journey path, thus helping the demand forecasting.

 - You need to build a data management strategy which will be well planned and organized.
-Create separate data categories and use technology or software that will store every piece of information into a category, and then manage the data accordingly.
+Create separate data categories and use technology or software that will store every piece of information into a category.
+Then manage the data accordingly.

-- Retailers must be updated with real-time inventory data and measure the sales growth of each channel based on previous sales history, to predict the customers’ needs.
+- Retailers must be updated with real-time inventory data and measure the growth of each channel based on previous sales history.
+This way they will predict the customers’ needs.
 Inventory analytics and optimization is the key to solving inventory and demand problems in the omnichannel.

 Technology and Investment

 The biggest mistake businesses make is shifting from multi-channel to omnichannel retailing without changing their old tech infrastructure.
 An effective omnichannel retail strategy needs a whole different technology, which requires investment.
 So technological barriers can be a problem when transitioning from multi to omnichannel retail strategy.
 Technology can fill the gaps that emerge once the business adopts the omnichannel retail strategy.
 These gaps affect the whole operations management of the business and prevent the company’s smooth channel integration process.

 Adopting software is the ultimate solution to all the previously mentioned problems of omnichannel retailing.